What do they look like?

 How long do they live for?

 Invasive burros give birth to one colt each year.
-There is no natural predator, competitor or common disease that will affect the burros’ longevity.
-They will typically live up to 25 years.
+They can live up to 25 years.
 Where did they come from?

 Who do they affect?